Dynamic Local Average Treatment Effects in Time Series: High-Frequency Identification of Monetary Policy Effects

 \end{cor} Corollary \ref{Corollary: pi-LATE HET} shows that the Wald estimand in \eqref{Eq. (beta0*)} has a causal meaning because it is the ratio of a reduced-form generalized impulse response of $\tilde{D}_{t}\tilde{Y}_{t}$ to a first-stage generalized impulse response of $\tilde{D}_{t}^{2}$.
 More specifically, $\beta_{\pi,t,0}^{*}$ identifies a weighted average of the derivative of the product between the potential outcome and policy variable for compliers.
-Hence, contrary to popular belief, the causal interpretation of the heteroskedasticity-based estimator (i.e., Rigobon's estimator) estimator is not the same as that of a standard IV estimator\textemdash though it remains local in nature as it averages over compliers.
-We continue to refer to it as LATE with the understanding that it is a LATE for $\tilde{D}_{t}\tilde{Y}_{t}$, not $\tilde{Y}_{t}$ itself.
+Hence, contrary to popular belief, the causal interpretation of the heteroskedasticity-based estimator (i.e., Rigobon's estimator) is not the same as that of a standard IV estimator\textemdash though it remains local in nature as it averages over compliers.\footnote{We also note that the interpretation becomes even more complex over the region when $\widetilde{D}_{t}$ changes sign.
+The interpretation of the marginal causal effect becomes an average over the two signs of $\widetilde{D}_{t}$. } We continue to refer to it as LATE with the understanding that it is a LATE for $\tilde{D}_{t}\tilde{Y}_{t}$, not $\tilde{Y}_{t}$ itself.

 Here the compliers are the observations for which the announcement induces a higher volatility of the policy $\tilde{D}_{t}$.
 In contrast, the non-compliers are characterized by idiosyncratic or general equilibrium factors that dominate the news specific to the announcement.
 That is, regimes where $\tilde{D}_{t}^{2}$ remains low regardless of the presence of an announcement correspond to ``never-takers,'' while regimes where $\tilde{D}_{t}^{2}$ remains high even in the absence of an announcement correspond to ``always-takers.''
 Noting that $D_{t}=\tilde{D}_{t}^{2}$ in this context, we can apply Theorem \ref{Theorem: Compliers} to identify the compliers individually.
 We do so in the empirical application in Section \ref{Section: Empirical Evidence}.